OooShiny-Community/migration/INSTALL.md

 ## Adding DNS Record

-Added A Record for a new subdomain to point to server ip
+Added A Record for a new subdomain to point to the server ip

     A  forum.shiny.ooo  50.116.8.231  1798

 ## Environment

-Make sure env is up to date
+Confirm env is up to date

     sudo -s # switch to root
-    whoami
-    # root
     apt update
     apt upgrade
     apt-get install docker docker-compose